The Master of Advanced Study degree in American Media and Popular Culture is offered entirely online (i.e., distance learning).

 Application deadlines: January 15 and April 15 for summer and fall enrollment, respectively.
 September 15 for spring enrollment.

-An application fee is required.
-Official transcripts must be sent to the ASU Graduate College, Admissions Office, Box 871003, Tempe AZ 85287.
-Institution code for test scores is 4007.
+An nonrefundable application fee is required.
+Official transcripts must be sent to the ASU Graduate Education, Admissions Office.

 ● Applicants must submit a two-page personal statement that describes their past academic work, reasons for pursuing the